Tests

 - Detected tests are automatically generated by Doc Detective based on your documentation source files and your configuration.

-Test specs in standalone JSON files use the following basic structure:
+Test specs in standalone JSON or YAML files use the following basic structure:

 {